laroche/arm-devel-infrastructure/docs/DebianAmd64.md

   /etc/network/interfaces.d/eth0 to change configuration.
 (Static IPs?)

-Now log into this new system as root and execute the following commands to add a swap partition with 4GB size and DEBSWAP as label to the end of the disk image and resize your current filesystem to the new size.
+Now log into this new system as root and execute the following commands to add a swap partition with 4 GB size and DEBSWAP as label to the end of the disk image and resize your current filesystem to the new size.
 By using negative numbers for parted, they are relative to the end of the disk.
 So the swap partition is created at the end of the disk image: